wgez/SniperPOV/README.md

 # SniperPOV

 By default, in a POV demo, TF2 makes the local sniper invisible when you scope in.
 This is a small loader that fixes that.
 Meant to be used alongside HLAE.

-Usage:

-Launch TF2 and inject HLAE, either through HLAE's custom loader, or through Lawena.
-Then run injector.exe.
-Or your own injector.
-It will require running as admin if your TF2 is.
+# Instructions

+Method 1 (HLAE only): Open HLAE's custom loader and add this SniperPOV.dll to the list of dlls, then press OK to launch.
+Method 2 (HLAE & Lawena): You need a special version of Lawena, which can be obtained here: https://github.com/wgez/lawena-recording-tool/releases.
+Method 3 (RISKY - HLAE & Injector): If you have an injector file and know what you're doing, you can inject SniperPOV.dll after launching HLAE.
+Heed the warning below.

 ## DO NOT RUN WITHOUT INSECURE MODE

-This project injects into Team Fortress 2, and is not obfuscated at all.
-Using this without -insecure mode will get you VAC banned.
+If you want to inject this without HLAE, DO NOT FORGET TO USE INSECURE MODE.
+You WILL be VAC banned if you forget and accidentally join a VAC protected server.

 ## Updates